vikas-0/GeekyHub/content/post/prevent-disable-fingerprint-unlock-temporarily.md

 +++
-title= "Prevent roommates/family members from unlocking your android phone with your fingerprint when you are asleep" date= 2018-06-13T01:25:00+05:30 draft= false ogimage = "images/fingerprintunlock.jpg"
+title= "Prevent roommates/family members from unlocking your android phone with your fingerprint while you are asleep" date= 2018-06-13T01:25:00+05:30 draft= false ogimage = "images/fingerprintunlock.jpg"